Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/information-architecture/redirect.md

 - Whereever possible try to use Regex instead of creating multiple redirect entry.
 - Keep the number of SXA redirect as low as possible, as mentioned before the redirect middleware needs to process the list by hitting experience edge endpoint and it can cause performance issue.
-- Periodically check the number of redirects in the XM Cloud and if needed move them to the frontend app (see the next part).
+- Periodically check the number of redirects in the SitecoreAI and if needed move them to the frontend app (see the next part).

 ### Middleware based redirects for Next.js